lukemoore66/FastCaption/README.md

   - Clear All Text: Clears the current caption.

 - Shortcut keys:
-   - 'm'            Pressing 'm' while the thumbnail panel is focussed will mark the current thumbnail as edited.
+   - m: Pressing while the thumbnail panel is focussed will mark the current thumbnail as edited.
-   - 'shift + m'    Pressing 'shift + m' while the thumbnail panel is focussed with mark all current thumbnails as edited.
+   - u: Pressing while the thumbnail panel is focussed will unmark the current thumbnail as edited.
-   - 'u'            Pressing 'u' while the thumbnail panel is focussed will unmark the current thumbnail as edited.
+   - shift + m: Pressing while the thumbnail panel is focussed with mark all current thumbnails as edited.
-   - 'shift + u'    Pressing 'shift + u' while the thumbnail panel is focussed with unmark all current thumbnails as edited.
+   - shift + u: Pressing while the thumbnail panel is focussed with unmark all current thumbnails as edited.

 - Configuration:
   - Presets are stored in a cfg file inside the directory you have chosen to edit your images in.